sebug/adc-stylebooks/README.md

 ## Set up Azure resources
 Create a resource group ADCTestRG .

+For the main.bicep we inspire ourselves by https://docs.netscaler.com/en-us/citrix-adc/current-release/deploying-vpx/deploy-vpx-on-azure/configure-vpx-standalone-arm.html

 From the Azure cloud shell (as to not have any credentials locally):

     git clone https://github.com/sebug/adc-stylebooks.git